 The best way to experience Delaware Valley Friends is to visit us in person – touring our facility and meeting with current students, faculty, and staff.
-We have monthly Admissions Information Sessions throughout the year, or we invite you to call the Admissions Office (610-640-4150 x 2100) to plan a tour and interview with either Mary Ellen Trent (ext.
-2100) our Director of Admissions, or with Kathy Barry (ext.
-2120) our Assistant Director of Admissions and Financial Aid.
+We offer monthly Admissions Information Sessions and frequent group tours throughout the year.

 Delaware Valley Friends School welcomes students in grades 3 - 12 with learning differences, particularly in reading (dyslexia), writing (dysgraphia), math (dyscalculia), memory (long-term and working), processing speed, ADHD and executive functioning challenges.